kuzzleio/sdk-javascript/README.md

 You can access the Kuzzle repository on [Github](https://github.com/kuzzleio/kuzzle)

 This is the documentation for the beta-6 SDK.
 We are currently refactoring in deep our documentation to support many versions of each SDK.
-You can see it [here](https://docs-v2.kuzzle.io/sdk-reference/kuzzle/constructor/) but notice that this is an beta version of the documentation.
+You can see it [here](https://docs-v2.kuzzle.io/sdk-reference/kuzzle/constructor/) but notice that this is a beta version of the documentation.

 This new documentation will be available soon.
 In the meantime, you can still use the SDK 5 and the old documentation at https://docs.kuzzle.io/sdk-reference/essentials/.